- 1. What is a Hackzall?

 If you’re a homeowner who wants to own a saw for minor wood-cutting during the holidays, you could go with a Hackzall.
 However, if you are working in the construction industry with heavy wood, metal, or PVC cutting, a Sawzall would be a better fit.

 Thus, the safest answer would be a Sawzall.
 It is better to have a more powerful tool cut smaller materials than a less powerful tool cut through thicker materials.

 If you want to have a smooth and fast sawing experience, the inline style would be better for you.
 It cuts down sawing time and makes the job finish earlier.

-However, there may be instances that an electric saw cannot entirely cut through a material, and this is where the “hump” style comes in.
-Using the “hump” style makes sure you carefully see material without missing anything in between.
+However, there may be instances when an electric saw cannot entirely cut through a material, and this is where the “hump” style comes in.
+Using the “hump” style makes sure you carefully see the material without missing anything in between.